 115. In September 2014, the Gaza Reconstruction Mechanism was established on the basis of a temporary agreement between the National Consensus Government and the Government of Israel brokered by the United Nations.
 The Mechanism represents an important step towards the objective of lifting the blockade (UN, 2014d).
 The overall objective is to enable construction and reconstruction work on a large scale in Gaza.
-The Gaza Reconstructure damaged and destroyed during the latest round of hostilities.
+The Gaza Reconstruction Mechanism was designed to enable the National Consensus Government to lead efforts undertaken by the Gazan private sector to reconstruct housing and infrastructure damaged and destroyed during the latest round of hostilities.
 It should also address Israeli security concerns.
-The Mechanism foresees two main streams of work one led by the National Consensus Government to lead establishment of a central database within the Palestinian Ministry of Civil Affairs to track the material required and delivered to Gaza.
-Infrastructure projects will be identified based on the National Early Recovery and Reconstruction Reconstruction and will be included in the database after approval by the Israeli authorities.
-A Hgh-Level Steering Team, consisting of representatives of the Ministry of Ovil Affairs, the Coordinator of Government Activities in the Territories and the Office of the United Nations Special Coordinator for the Mddle East Peace Process (UNSCO) has been established to ensure that all processes move forward smoothly (ibid.).
+The Mechanism foresees two main streams of work: one led by the National Consensus Government and the other by the United Nations.
+Both rely on the establishment of a central database within the Palestinian Ministry of Civil Affairs to track the material required and delivered to Gaza.
+Infrastructure projects will be identified based on the National Early Recovery and Reconstruction Plan for Gaza and will be included in the database after approval by the Israeli authorities.
+A High-Level Steering Team, consisting of representatives of the Ministry of Civil Affairs, the Coordinator of Government Activities in the Territories and the Office of the United Nations Special Coordinator for the Middle East Peace Process (UNSCO) has been established to ensure that all processes move forward smoothly (ibid.).